I am sustained by the love of God.

 Response to temptation: Whenever you feel confronted by a problem or challenge.

 Answer what confronts you by repeating the idea.
-While doing so, remember that “through the Love of God within you, you can resolve all seeming difficulties without effort and in sure confidence” (4:5).
+While doing so, remember that “through the love of God in you, you can resolve all seeming difficulties without effort and in sure confidence” (3:5).

 What sustains me?
 What do I turn to when I feel empty or depleted?
 God—my eternal Source?
 Or something else?
 I have to admit that often it is to something else that I turn for renewal.
 What would it be like to have a habit of turning to the Love of God?
 What would it be like to come to rely fully on something so utterly and absolutely dependable?